 Then they were off.
 The start of a race is the most difficult time to take photos, even with a fancy pants camera.
 The runners are all bunched together, vying for position and the whole thing feels like a disorganised melee.
-The best I could do was press the shutter every time I spotted a blue shirt and keep my fingers crossed.
-As it happens I did manage to capture a few of the passing Spitfires, among them Commando.
+The best I could do was press the shutter and keep my fingers crossed.
+As it happens I did manage to capture Commando amongst the throng.

 When Kim, the lovely smiley tail runner, passed us with a grin and a thumbs up I knew my job was over, at least for a little while.
 Originally I’d thought about going for a walk while Commando was running.
 There were a few problems with this idea though.
 Firstly, apart from the Care For a Walk adventure in March, I’ve never explored this area before.
 Back then I had Pete to guide me and he has a map for every occasion in his head.
 Alone I’d probably get hopelessly lost.
 I might also end up stumbling into the runners.
 I had no idea where the course went after all.
-Finally, the speed some of the Spitfire’s run, I wouldn’t have much time before the first one was crossing the finish line.
+Finally, the speed Commando runs, I wouldn’t have much time before he was crossing the finish line.

 As it was I had Kylie to keep me company.
 She’d signed up for the race but couldn’t run due to injury.
 We decided our first priority would be to find the finish line so we knew where it was.
 The second priority was to find the loos.
 Thankfully there were lots to choose from and, with all the runners on the course, they were all empty.
 Then we spotted an ice cream van.
 It seemed rude not to have one.

 Once we’d finished our ice creams and had a slow wander around all the stalls selling running kit it was time to head for the finish line.
 We got there just in time to see the first runner, David Coak, cross the line in just 34.13.
-The first Spitfire was hot on his heels, Scott Edgington finished just eight seconds behind him.
 That’s some spectacularly fast running!
-After that the blue shirts came thick and fast and I snapped away every time I saw one.

 This time I actually managed to get a picture of Commando crossing the line.
 He finished in the first one hundred runners which is no mean feat to my mind.
 Of course, as far as he’s concerned, it was way too slow.
 That man is never happy with his time.

-As usual, as the Spitfire’s finished running, they joined those of us lining the finish straight and cheered on those still running.
+As usual, as the runners finished running, many joined those of us lining the finish straight and cheered on those still running.
 Some rewarded themselves with ice cream first of course, and who can blame them?
 What had started off as just me, Kylie and John, soon became a noisy crowd.

 The ever growing crowd meant that the slower runners at the back of the course got the most cheering encouragement.
 This is just as it should be to my mind.
 After all they are running for a lot longer than the speedy boys and girls.
 It seems to me it must take a great deal more courage and determination to set out on a six mile race knowing it’s going to take you an hour or more to finish than it does to know it’ll all be over in just over half and hour.
 In fact, the last runner to cross the line took 1:38:41.
 Kudos to her for finishing.

 Of course, everyone gets a medal for finishing the race but this race has prizes too.
 Kylie and I spotted them lined up on a table when we were wandering about before the runners started coming back.
-They were rather swish star shaped crystal trophies and two of them went to Spitfires.
-Scott got one for coming second and Tash, Sam and Leah won the ladies team category.
+They were rather swish star shaped crystal trophies.
+Sadly Commando did not win one.
 Seems to me there should be an endurance trophy for the last runner to cross the line too.
 If there was I might enter myself.